egehurturk/Banzai/docs/User-Guide.md

 ## `com.egehurturk.exceptions.FileSizeOverflowException`
 Exception class that extends `Exception`.
 This exception is thrown if the size of the file that is requested is greater than a constant, `20000000000L`.

 ## `com.egehurturk.exceptions.HttpRequestException`
 Exception class that extends `Exception`.
-This exception is an abstract class
+This exception is an abstract class and its child classes are exceptions about HTTP requests.

 ## `com.egehurturk.exceptions.HttpResponseException`
 Exception class that extends `Exception`.
-This exception is thrown if there is an error related to configuration phase.
-The reasons may include:

-* Configuration file cannot be found in the local file system
-* Configuration file contains unidentified properties
+This exception is an abstract class and its child classes are exceptions about HTTP responses.

 ## `com.egehurturk.exceptions.HttpVersionNotSupportedException`
-Exception class that extends `Exception`.
-This exception is thrown if there is an error related to configuration phase.
-The reasons may include:

-* Configuration file cannot be found in the local file system
-* Configuration file contains unidentified properties

-## `com.egehurturk.exceptions.MethodNotAllowedException`
-Exception class that extends `Exception`.
-This exception is thrown if there is an error related to configuration phase.
-The reasons may include:

-* Configuration file cannot be found in the local file system
-* Configuration file contains unidentified properties

-## `com.egehurturk.exceptions.NotFound404Exception`
-Exception class that extends `Exception`.
-This exception is thrown if there is an error related to configuration phase.
-The reasons may include:

-* Configuration file cannot be found in the local file system
-* Configuration file contains unidentified properties
-## `com.egehurturk.exceptions.NotImplemented501Exception`
-Exception class that extends `Exception`.
-This exception is thrown if there is an error related to configuration phase.
-The reasons may include:
+This exception is thrown if the HTTP version of the request is not supported.

-* Configuration file cannot be found in the local file system
-* Configuration file contains unidentified properties